arturcgs/masters-project/Lipinski/README.md

 ### Lipinski Project

-This is a project done by GustavoHMS and ArturCGS to analyse data from FDA approved drugs and its relation to Lipinski's rules.
+This is a project done by GustavoHMS and ArturCGS to analyse data from FDA approved drugs and its relation to Lipinski's and Veber's rules for bioavailability.